vkarlsen/configs/README.md

 - zsh
 - vim

-And some custom patches that don't really belong anywhere.
+The custom ports patches have been moved to https://github.com/vkarlsen/customports